conan-io/docs/creating_packages/package_dev_flow.rst

 typically test building their projects with other build tools.
 The strategy is to test the *conanfile.py* methods individually during this phase.

-We will use the following `conan flow example <https://github.com/memsharded/example_conan_flow>`_ to follow the steps in the order below:
+We will use this `conan flow example <https://github.com/memsharded/example_conan_flow>`_ to follow the steps in the order below.

 conan source
 ^^^^^^^^^^^^

 You will generally want to start off with the :command:`conan source` command.
 The strategy here is that you’re testing your source method in isolation, and downloading the files to a temporary sub-folder relative to the *conanfile.py*.
 This just makes it easier to get to the sources and validate them.

 This method outputs the source files into the source-folder.